Nice to meet you.

 5. Customer retention rate

-Every marketer knows that it’s better to retain the same customers than have to spend the money to acquire new ones.
-High customer retention is an indicator that your business is providing value that your customers struggle to find elsewhere, and they’re happy with the way they’re being served.
+Every marketer knows that it’s better to retain the same customers than to spend money to acquire new ones.
+High customer retention is an indicator that your business is providing value that your customers struggle to find elsewhere and that they’re happy with the way they’re being served.

-While important for sales departments to measure, customer retention is also crucial for marketing teams because it tells you how well you’re communicating your business’s value.
-The longer you can keep a customer around, the more their customer lifetime value grows, allowing you to focus your efforts on acquiring new customers that fit more closely to that persona.
+While important for sales departments to measure, customer retention marketing is also crucial for teams because it tells you how well you’re communicating your business’s value.
+The longer you can keep a customer around, the more their lifetime value grows, allowing you to focus on acquiring new customers that fit more closely to that persona.

 Customer retention rate = (# of customers at the end of the period - # of customers acquired during the period) ÷ number of customers at the start of the period